 – Why the heat?

 Practising in the heat has many benefits.
-The ideal temperature is 105 Fahrenheit / 40 Degrees Celsius with about 40% humidity.
+The ideal temperature for Bikram hot yoga is 105 Fahrenheit / 40 Degrees Celsius with about 40% humidity.
+For Hot Vinyasa Flow it is 36° Celsius = 96.8° Fahrenheit.
+Yin Yoga, Yoga Nidra nor Restore & Renew are not heated, however our yoga room always maintains a lovely degree of warmth.
 The room is kept at this temperature to protect the muscles and allow deeper stretching.
 This thins the blood and clears the circulatory system.
 It also increases your heart rate, giving you a cardivascular workout without even having to leave your mat!

 – After class: